 If you need to use appropriate borrowed images, you must combine them with your own original images TO DEVELOP YOUR OWN INTERPRETATION.

 The sourcebook is part of your creative journey to develop the final artwork.
-It should reflect your creativity as an art candidate by being aesthetically exciting and creative in its presentation.
+It must reflect your creativity as an art candidate by being aesthetically exciting and creative in the presentation thereof.